AnSyNova/2cUTC_lua_dissectors/README.md

 You need Wireshark on your PC.
 Your goal is to analyze .pcapng trace files produced by 2cUTC on this PC or from somewhere else, which contain exported CTRACEs.

+**PREPARATION**

+To get these dissectors onto your PC:

+Use the CODE button **Download ZIP**, or clone the repo onto a location on your PC (you could even choose the Wireshark plugins folder as that location, to avoid needing a copy operation).

+_OR_

+If you intend to contribute to these dissectors or suggest modifications via pull requests, consider forking this repo to your own user and then clone that one instead.

 **INSTALL**

 For these dissectors to be active in Wireshark,